-- Enquiry with management, Audit Committee, and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Company's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements.
+- Enquiry with management, Audit Committee and those charged with governance regarding any known or suspected instances of fraud; - Obtaining an understanding of the Company's policies and procedures relating to: - Detecting and responding to the risks of fraud; and - Internal controls established to mitigate risks related to fraud. - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud; - Discussion amongst the engagement team as to how and where fraud might occur in the financial statements.

-Based on our risk assessment, we considered the areas most susceptible to be management override of controls and key judgements and estimates included within the valuation of unquoted investments.
+Based on our risk assessment, we considered the areas most susceptible to be management override of controls.